stanford-crfm/levanter/docs/Getting-Started-Training.md

 # Getting Started

 This document provides a guide on how to launch model training and configure it according to your specific needs.
+For an even more detailed guide, please refer to the [Levanter Documentation](https://levanter.readthedocs.io/en/latest/), in particular the [Training on Your Own Data](https://levanter.readthedocs.io/en/latest/Training-On-Your-Data/) page.

+## Installation

+Please see the [Installation Guide](Installation.md) for more information on how to install Levanter.

 ## Quick Start Examples